dentarg/auth0-blog/_posts/2017-06-14-cakefest-summary-day-1.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">10 ways to improve Jose Rodriguez <a href="https://twitter.com/jose_zap">@jose_zap</a> <a href="https://t.co/8RbpeD2PB0">https://t.co/8RbpeD2PB0</a></p>&mdash; CakePHP (@cakephp) <a href="https://twitter.com/cakephp/status/873541328306544640">June 10, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 **[Legendary Ed Finkler](https://twitter.com/funkatrin)** talked about **Mental Health in the Developer Community**.
 He spoke against encouraging workaholism.
 He talked about health issues in the work place and encouraged companies to help their employees maintain a balanced work life.
-The healthier an employeed, the greate the value he brings to the company.
+The healthier an employee, the greater the value he or she brings to the company.
 You can check out his [OSMI project](https://osmihelp.org) and contribute to the cause.

 You can listen to his session:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Ed Finkler - Stronger Than Fear <a href="https://twitter.com/funkatron">@funkatron</a> <a href="https://t.co/rXzO2bi9ZJ">https://t.co/rXzO2bi9ZJ</a></p>&mdash; CakePHP (@cakephp) <a href="https://twitter.com/cakephp/status/873554203339141120">June 10, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 **Stefan van Gastel** - Technical Lead, Mobile Apps Military Police at Dutch Ministry of Defence talked about **CakePHP in a containerized (CI/CD) environment**.
 He spoke on the benefits of managing your apps in containers.
-He also gave a detailed breakdown of how they do it at the Dutch Ministry of Defence.
+He also gave a detailed breakdown of how it works at the Dutch Ministry of Defence.

 You can listen to his session: